-The OMNIgene® • SPUTUM and PrepIT® • MAX products are unique and have no direct competition in terms of a comparable product.
-The primary competition for these products is the incumbent methodologies that are widely adopted for collecting sputum samples and have been used in labs globally for many years.
+The OMNIgene® • SPUTUM product is unique and has no direct competition in terms of a comparable product.
+The primary competition for this product is the incumbent methodologies that are widely adopted for collecting sputum samples and have been used in labs globally for many years.

-In the substance abuse testing market, our Intercept[®] drug testing system competes with laboratory-based drug testing products using sample matrices such as urine, hair, sweat and oral fluid.
+In the substance abuse testing market, our Intercept[®] drug testing systems competes with laboratory-based drug testing products using sample matrices such as urine, hair, sweat and oral fluid.
 We expect competition for our products to intensify, particularly from other domestic and international companies that have developed, or may develop, competing oral fluid drug testing products.